Skip to main content

 Other Publications:

-Kassow, Benjamin J. Forthcoming.
+Kassow, Benjamin J. 2024.
 "Hierchical Influences on Judicial-Making in the United States." in Elgar Research Handbook on Judicial Politics, edited by Michael P. Fix (Professor of Political Science as Georgia State University) and Matthew Montgomery (Assistant Professor of Political Science at Texas Christian University).
 Peer-reviewed.

 Masood, Ali, Joshua Boston, Benjamin Kassow, and David Miller.
 2023, "Judging the Judges: Scandals Have the Potential to Affect the Legitimacy of Judges-and Possibly the Federal Judiciary, Too.", in The Conversation.
 Published on June 2, 2023.